DataPowered/DataPowered.io_site/site/content/post/2020-04-14-post-getting-stuck-in-with-scrapy.md

 {{< / highlight >}}

 Now that we have extracted the HTML from the URL, we have to figure out how to access specific elements that are of interest to us.
 This is where Firefox's Inspector comes in.
-When the Inspector is active and we hover over various elements on the page, this highlights the relevant HTML code that governs them.
-For instance, it is easy to see that the class of each offer 'chunk' is `voucher-info-wrapper`.
+When the Inspector is active and we hover over various elements on the page, this will highlight the relevant HTML code that governs them.
+For instance, we can quickly see that the class of each offer "chunk" is `voucher-info-wrapper`.

 <img src="https://raw.githubusercontent.com/DataPowered/DataPowered.io_site/master/site/content/graphics/2020-04-14-post-getting-stuck-in-with-scrapy/FirefoxInspector.png" alt="Firefox Inspector" style="width:100%">

 Bearing this in mind, we can use a selector in `Scrapy` to grab all the elements whose class is `voucher-info-wrapper`.
-The two methods below (CSS and XPath) lead to the same result: a `SelectorList` object.
+The two methods below (CSS and XPath) lead to the same output: a `SelectorList` object.
 Depending on the task at hand, you'll be able to use either CSS or XPath to extract the same information - the choice is up to you, although in some cases, it will be either the CSS or the XPath version which is more direct:

 {{< highlight python >}}
 response.css(".voucher-info-wrapper")